moonwitch/moonwitch.github.io/content/posts/2023-07-05-RSD-at-work.md

 I freaked out because of a change, but I had to _roll_ with it.
 In going with the flow, I began to relax and recognized I might be a good fit given some time to do this new role, but because I am a people pleaser, I was unable to decline the software role.
 I just can't straight up say "No, thank you" because I will sense the expected 'Yes' and I will comply.
 This is not a conscious process, it happens all on its own and I generally don't see it until it is too late.

 The situation was aggrevated because I do better in English and non-physical meetings, at least that keeps the RSD more at bay.
 All my meetings with Boss 2 and HR were face to face and in Dutch; I just screwed myself over.
 And now I can only cry and run like hell.
 I am not able to face them anymore, I am not able to face the team anymore.
 I am not able to face myself anymore.

+Now I am still waiting for my official diagnoses ADHD, which in Belgium takes forever.
+But I have - due to this shit with my job - made an appointment with my GP, I just can't take it anymore.